marialarsson/mokumeproject/README.md

 ![Teaser image.](README_IMGS/teaser.jpg)

 ***a.*** *Overview of the diverse wood species covered by the Mokume dataset.*
 ***b.*** *This data is used for training and evaluation of an inverse modeling pipeline for solid wood textures.
-Our method first evaluates a neural model that converts the exterior photographs into 2D annotations of the annual ring pattern.
-We then compute a compatible procedural growth field (GF) that assigns a time to every 3D position, denoting when the associated material was added during the tree’s growth.
-The annual-rings are iso-curves/surfaces of this growth field.
+Our method first segements the annual ring pattern and then compute a compatible procedural volumetric growth field (GF) in which the annual-rings are iso-curves/surfaces.
 We showcase two ways to transform this representation into a detailed 3D texture: an efficient inverse procedural model (Proc) with support for point-wise evaluation, and a versatile but resource-intensive neural cellular automaton (NCA).*

 ## Paper Abstract